Zexal07/TSR-Table_Structure_Recognition/README.md

 # Table Structure Recognition (TSR) using Vision Transformers
-This project implements a **Table Structure Recognition (TSR)** model using a **Vision Transformer (ViT)** encoder and a BERT-based decoder.
+This project implements a **Table Structure Recognition (TSR)** model using a **Vision Transformer (ViT)** encoder and a GPT2-based decoder.
 The primary goal is to take an image of a table as input and generate its corresponding structural representation as a sequence of HTML tokens.

 The model is trained using the TableBank dataset, a large-scale collection of images and their corresponding HTML annotations.